Updated: Feb 12, 2021

 · Remove hives that died during winter.
 The boxes and comb can be reused as long as the hive did not die from a brood disease.

 · Clean boxes in storage and prepare them for honey supering

 · Check mite levels and treat if necessary.

 · Remove entrance reducers when temperatures start rising above 60 F

 · Consider splitting overwintered hives to prevent swarming

 · Feed hives that have less than 3 frames of honey.

 · Feeding pollen sub. will help the bees ramp up brood production

-· Hives that have queenless can usually be salvaged as long as they hasn’t been more than 3 weeks.
-Giving them a frame or two of brood until you can install a queen will greatly increase the hives chance of survival
+· Hives that are queenless can usually be salvaged as long as they hasn’t been more than 3 weeks without a queen.
+Giving them a frame or two of brood until you can install a queen will greatly increase the chance of survival